conor-mccaffrey/pands-project2021/README.md

 fig.write_image('variablesPlot3D.png', width=1800, height=900) # setting height and width variables

 ```
 The code was compiled by consulting the plotly website (28) and the legend was re-positioned from the same source (29).
 A fourth dimension was added by setting the colour to 'PetalLength_cm', thereby altering the colour of each data point on the basis of petal length.

 ![variablesPlot3D](https://i.imgur.com/RL3UO3z.png)

 While there is no new information here, we can once again see how the setosa class is separate from the virginica/versicolor classes.
-The png file of the result isn't as beneficial as the proper result but we can still discern our overall result from it.
+The png file of the result isn't as beneficial as the proper result (where you can move the scatterplot graph) but we can still discern our overall result from it.

-## Conclusion
+## 3) Conclusion

+The main take-away points of each body-of-work has been discussed at the end of each section so I want to use this conclusion to discuss the project as a whole and my approach to investigating the dataset.
+This README serves as my thought-process throughout the course of my investigative analyses and what paths I decided to follow.
+I thought it prudent to construct the boxplots, for example, upon seeing evidence from the histograms that we may have outliers.
+I feel (hope) this was the overall aim of the project: to enable critial thinking and problem solving.
+The results from the scatter plots (displaying setosa's divergence from virginica/versicolor) prompted me to focus the end of the project on the species as opposed to the variables.
+To this end, I constructed the correlation plots focusing on the species and also the 3D scatter plot.
+It was fascinating to see the differences in results when comparing the correlation plots by variables and the correlation plots by species.
+I did not expect to see this and it proves how it can be beneficial to really dive into the data as opposed to making assunptions based on high-level understanding of the data.
+I feel I have displayed the applicability of using Python to investigate a dataset and also displayed my knowledge of Python to date.

-## References
+## 4) References
     1. Yong, Cui 2020.
 The Iris Dataset — A Little Bit of History and Biology.
 [Online].
 [17 March 2021].
 Available from: https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5

     2. Dam, Kerstin & Hafen, Ryan & Gibson, Tara & Critchlow, Terence.
 (2013).
 Power Grid Data Analysis with R and Hadoop.
 10.1016/b978-0-12-411511-8.00001-3.